phonomenal/wordsmith-demo/README.md

 # Wordsmith App

-Wordsmith is the demo project originally shown at DockerCon EU 2017 and 2018.
+Wordsmith is the demo project originally shown at DockerCon EU.

 The demo app runs across three containers: